Cheap Car Hire in Ibiza

 Where to eat, drink, and party in Ibiza

 In the interior of Ibiza, there's a once-secret restaurant you will not want to miss.
-At Paloma, you will not get the fresh seafood on the beach or the tapas in the old town.
+At Paloma, you will not get fresh seafood on the beach or tapas in the old town.
 Instead, you'll get a meal that consists of hearty and homemade Mediterranean dishes prepared from gorgeous local produce.
 In the evening, you can dine under the stars.
-It's not uncommon to find a few celebrities on vacation at the next table.
+Finding a few celebrities on vacation at the following table is standard.
 The peaceful Mediterranean garden restaurant Paloma in the middle of the island is hard to beat.

 Best restaurants in Ibiza:

 - Tropi Trance Ibiza Bar